| |

 Wordsworth Editions, London.
 1988 pp 39-41

-(Originally published at the turn of the last Century.)
+(Originally published at the turn of the 19th/20th Century.)

 LUPERCAL